-in rural areas can appear in various form.
-Firstly, the unemployed seem reluctant to The report Poverty and Social Exclusion in claim public benefits and prefer to seek a sec-Rural Areas (2008) identifies four categories ond or third job as an alternative, often in the of problems related to rural areas that deter- undeclared economy sector, due to a combimine the risk of poverty and social exclusion: nation of inadequate access to information demography (e.g. the exodus of residents and about public benefit entitlement and a culture the ageing population), remoteness (e.g. lack of independence and self-reliance.
-Moreoof infrastructure and basic services), educa- ver, the higher reported unemployment rate tion (e.g. lack of preschools and difficulty in might be partly due to a higher rate of undeaccessing primary and secondary schools), clared work or under-employment in rural and labour markets (e.g. lower employment areas.
+The report underlines that undeclared work in rural areas can appear in various form.
+Firstly, the unemployed seem reluctant to claim public benefits and prefer to seek a second or third job as an alternative, often in the undeclared economy sector, due to a combination of inadequate access to information about public benefit entitlement and a culture of independence and self-reliance.
+Moreover, the higher reported unemployment rate might be partly due to a higher rate of undeclared work or under-employment in rural areas.
 Finally, seasonal workers (often employed in the agricultural sector), women and migrants are often employed in the undeclared economy, and even when they are regularly employed, the lack of continuity in their job may imply their exclusion - or only partial inclusion - in the social security system, and therefore a more pronounced risk of poverty and social exclusion.